 Zambia produces Arabica coffee, which is one of the most competitive coffee varieties on the market.
 The coffee sector in Zambia has the potential to contribute to foreign exchange earning and employment creation for both seasonal and permanent employees.
 However, the coffee sector has been experiencing a downward trend in the production of the coffee beans.
 The sector continues to face challenges at both the policy (macro) level and production (micro) level.
 The coffee sector in Zambia is well regulated with the Zambia Coffee Growers Association (ZCGA) promoting the development of Coffee in Zambia.
 However, the Zambian government has not put in place deliberate programmes that support the uptake of coffee as a viable option for small-scale farmers to diversify into.
-Introducing programmes of this nature would attract small-scale producers in the programme and will help to improve livelihoods of small-scale producers in regions where the crop has a comparative advantage.
-Thus, large-scale farmers appear to be well placed and have taken the lead in the production of coffee in Zambia.
+Introducing programmes of this nature would attract small-scale producers in the programme and will help to improve livelihoods of small-scale farmers appear to be well placed and have taken the lead in the production of coffee in Zambia.